 Sexual harassment does not refer to occasional appropriate compliments or other generally acceptable social behavior.
 Sexual harassment in an online setting refers to written and visual conduct of a sexual nature that is unwelcome and offensive to the recipient.
 Sexual harassment may include, but is not limited to:

 Participants asked to stop any harassing behavior are expected to comply immediately.
 This policy covers event-related activities and their participants, including sponsors or vendors, and vendor personnel are subject to this policy.
-In addition, this policy includes all special meetings, virtual meetings, technical visits, training courses, banquets, and any other IAIA-related gathering.
+In addition, this policy includes all in-person meetings, special meetings, virtual meetings, technical visits, training courses, banquets, and any other IAIA-related gathering.
 All such participants should refrain from the use of sexualized images, activities, or other material.